SRTLab/srt-cookbook/docs/protocol/tsbpd/latency.md

 `DRIFT = T_NOW - (T_NOW - T_SENDER + T_SENDER) -> 0` if the link latency remains constant.

 Assuming that the link latency is constant \(RTT=const\), the only cause of the drift fluctuations should be clock inaccuracy.

+!!!
+Error "Drift Tracer should consider RTT"

+    Time drift sample does not take RTT fluctuations into account.
+    Instead an increase of RTT will be treated as a time drift.
+See [issue 753](https://github.com/Haivision/srt/issues/753).

 ## Drift Tracing and Adjustment